-Application note: Kerberos: AES, DES, or Triple DES encryption may be performed using the supporting CPACF processor instructions of the z/Architecture.
+Application note: Kerberos: AES or Triple DES encryption may be performed using the supporting CPACF processor instructions of the z/Architecture.
 Network Authentication Service will check for the availability of those functions via ICSF and use ICSF functions to perform those cryptographic operations.
-ICSF will use the CPACF processor instructions when they support AES, DES, or Triple DES.
-If DES or Triple DES are not supported by the processor but a PCIXCC or CEX2C coprocessor is installed on the system operating the TOE, ICSF will use those for the cryptographic operations for DES and Triple DES.
+ICSF will use the CPACF processor instructions when they support AES or Triple DES.
+If Triple DES is not supported by the processor but a PCIXCC or CEX2C coprocessor is installed on the system operating the TOE, ICSF will use those for the cryptographic operations for Triple DES.
 In those cases the cryptographic operations related to those functions will be performed by the IT environment (the z/Architecture processor).
 If AES is not supported by the processor, ICSF will use a software implementation.

-7.1.2.8 Random number generation (FCS RNG.1)
+7.1.2.8 Random number generation (FCS\RNG.1)

-- FCS_RNG.1.1 The TSF shall provide a deterministic random number generator that implements: forward secrecy and backward secrecy. - FCS_RNG.1.2 The TSF shall provide random numbers that meet the requirements of functionality class K3 for a medium strength of function as defined in [AIS20].
+- FCS\RNG.1.1 The TSF shall provide a deterministic random number generator that implements: forward secrecy and backward secrecy. - FCS\RNG.1.2 The TSF shall provide random numbers that meet the requirements of functionality class K3 for a medium strength of function as defined in [AIS20].